-You are guilty of violating PEN 484 if you had a specific intention of defrauding another person through deception or tricks.
+You are guilty of violating PC 484 if you had a specific intention of defrauding another person through deception or tricks.
 Your lawyer can argue that your actions were not intended to trick or cheat any person.
 For instance, as you walk down the street, you come across a lost wallet with credit cards in it.
-You pick the wallet intending to turn it to the authorities to look for the owner.
+You pick the wallet up intending to turn it into the authorities to look for the rightful owner.

 Unfortunately, as you drive home, you are pulled over for a traffic violation, and the officer asks you for your driver's license.
-As you reach out to the glove compartment to pick it, the wallet you picked falls, and the cards therein fall.
+As you reach out to the glove compartment to grab it, the wallet you picked up falls and the cards therein fall.

-The officer notices the cards are not bearing your name and questions you how you got them.
-Unfortunately, the officer suspects you of credit card fraud and arrests you on those charges as well.
+The officer notices the cards are not bearing your name and questions you on how you obtained them.
+Unfortunately, the officer suspects you of credit card fraud and arrests you on those charges.
 Here, your lawyer can present your side of the story, and if the explanation is credible, you will be cleared of the allegations.

 No Probable Reason

-Before an officer stops you, there must be a probable reason.
-Under the fourth amendment, an officer cannot arrest or detain you without probable cause.
+Before an officer stops you, there must be reasonable suspicion.
+Under the fourth amendment, an officer cannot arrest or detain you without probable cause or reasonable suspicion.
 For instance, in the above case, the officer had a reason to stop you because of a traffic violation.
 In the process, they discovered credit cards not belonging to you.

 However, if an officer stops you for no reason, any evidence they obtain in the process is not admissible because the arrest was illegal.
-When the evidence is dismissed in court, the prosecutor's case is weakened.
-This can result in the dropping of the charges against you.
+When the evidence is excluded in court, the prosecutor's case is weakened.
+This can result in the dismissal of charges against you.

 For your lawyer to use this defense, you must be observant and knowledgeable of your rights as a citizen.
-As your attorney interrogates you on the circumstances of your arrest, you must try and remember every detail even when it seems irrelevant.
-Through the interrogation, your attorney can find inconsistencies in the arrest or investigations and use that in your defense.
+As your attorney interviews you on the circumstances of your arrest, you must try and remember every detail even when it seems irrelevant.
+Through the interview, your attorney can find inconsistencies in the arrest or investigation and use that in your defense.

 Illegal Search and Seizure

-Under the fourth amendment, you are protected from searches without reason and charges from unlawfully obtained evidence.
-When an officer has a reason to suspect you of credit card fraud, they must obtain a search warrant from a judge.
-Further, they must limit their search to the scope of the search warrant and not beyond.
-For instance, if their warrant is to search your house, they cannot search your car and present the evidence they find there.
+Under the fourth amendment, you are protected from searches without probable cause and from charges that were filed based on unlawfully obtained evidence.
+When an officer has reason to suspect you of credit card fraud, they must obtain a search warrant from a judge.
+Furthermore, they must limit their search to the scope of the search warrant and not beyond.
+For instance, if the warrant is for your home, they cannot search your car and present the evidence they find there.

 Any evidence obtained outside the scope of the search warrant is inadmissible in court.
-If the officers failed to show you a search warrant during the investigation or arrest, you have a right to refuse them from searching you or your property.
-If they go ahead and search, report this to your lawyer to have the evidence thrown out of court.
+If the officers failed to show you a search warrant during the investigation or arrest, you have the right to refuse them from entering and searching your property.
+If they go ahead and search, report this to your lawyer to have the evidence thrown out by the court.
 The act of searching and obtaining evidence without a warrant amounts to police misconduct.
-This, too, is likely to result in the dismissal of the charges against you.
+This, too, is likely to result in the dismissal of charges against you.

-Criminal cases are filled with false allegations and sometimes intentional allegations.
-If you fight with a person, they may decide to revenge you by falsely accusing you of credit card fraud.
+Criminal cases are sometimes filed based on false allegations and/or intentional allegations.
+If you fight with a person, they may decide to take revenge on you by falsely accusing you of credit card fraud.
 A person can place their card or another person's card in your bag or belongings and accuse you of stealing it.
 If this is the case, with the help of evidence and witness testimonies, your lawyer can argue your case and have the allegations or charges against you dropped.

 Lack of Knowledge

-Having the equipment to manufacture fraudulent cards is also an offense, as earlier discussed.
-If you were given some machines to deliver to a particular place and did not know what they were or their use, you are innocent of violating PEN 484(i).
+Having the equipment to manufacture fraudulent cards is also an offense, as discussed earlier.
+If you were given some machines to deliver to a particular place and did not know what they were or what they were used for, you are innocent of violating PC 484(i).